abinkiewicz/mate_me/README.md

 # 🤝 Mate Me

 An interactive web application for matching potential friends or teammates based on shared traits, preferences, or personality characteristics.
-The app analyzes input data to suggest compatible "mates" — ideal for networking, study groups, or hobby connections.
+The app analyzes input data to suggest compatible mates - ideal for networking, study groups, or hobby connections.

 Suggestions are displayed along with visual explanations and groupings.